vuduclong0309/LongAndShortLite/README.md

 # LongAndShort
-An open source project to simplify trading stragegy process for retail investor
+An (soon to be) open source project to simplify trading strategy process for retail investor